 - Do campaign with real-time analytics.
 It is highly important to know which email converts the best if you want to maximize ROI how many people actually clicked the link inside your mail?
 What devices do your subscribers mostly use to see your email?
 What is the open rate of your autoresponder?
 So, with the advanced features provided by GetResponse, you can get answers to all these questions and you can give your best shot for your campaign.

 MailChimp is also a great tool for email marketing.
 You can build amazing email marketing campaigns with these 3 MailChimp features.

 - Create automation funnels.
-Based on the behaviour and preferences of the customers, its robust marketing automation makes sure that your emails goes to the right people and at right time.
-With a single API request, you can trigger serie sof emails to your audience.
+Based on the behavior and preferences of the customers, its robust marketing automation makes sure that your emails go to the right people and at right time.
+With a single API request, you can trigger a series of emails to your audience.
 You can get report insights to check every automated series.

-- Create campaign that match your style.
-You can easily create a campaign using drag and drop designer It has many collaboration options like comments inside the editor, multi user accounts etc to speed up the design process.
+- Create a campaign that matches your style.
+You can easily create a campaign using drag and drop designer It has many collaboration options like comments inside the editor, multi-user accounts, etc to speed up the design process.

 - Analytics features to enhance business.
-Wherever you are, you can monitor sales, website activity with revenue reports, inform your advertising content with purchase data and much more with MailChimp’s advanced reporting features.
+Wherever you are, you can monitor sales, and website activity with revenue reports, inform your advertising content with purchase data, and much more with MailChimp’s advanced reporting features.
 You can optimize ad and email campaigns in one place.

 - Create A/B testing.
 Well, you have sent an email to your contacts.
-Some messages have higher open rate than other and it will be very hard make sense of the stats.
-That’s where A/B testing features comes in handy.
-Because of this feature, you can test three different variables namely subject line, From names, delivery dates and times.
-Under A/B split test, you can pick any of these variables and compare to know which performs the best.
+Some messages have a higher open rate than other and it will be very hard to make sense of the stats.
+That’s where A/B testing features come in handy.
+Because of this feature, you can test three different variables namely subject line, From names, delivery dates, and times.
+Under the A/B split test, you can pick any of these variables and compare them to know which performs the best.
 The test is so easy to carry out and takes a few steps to set up.